wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Ken:** Oh get a grip woman, nothing's going to happen, and even if it did, these nice people would warn us, wouldn't you?
 Wouldn't you?
 You see there's nothing to worry about at all.

-_they all switch off their lights_
+_they all switch off their lights.
+As Bearass delivers his line the Damebots walk onstage, brushing into Dorothy, before ending up at the middle back of the stage_

 **Bearass:** Observe how the Blue John gives off a marvellous glow